d12frosted/elpa-mirror/gnu/vertico-readme.txt

   │   :custom
   │   ;; Support opening new minibuffers from inside existing minibuffers.
   │   (enable-recursive-minibuffers t)
-  │   ;; Emacs 28 and newer: Hide commands in M-x which do not work in the current │   ;; mode.
-Vertico commands are hidden in normal buffers.
-This setting is │   ;; useful beyond Vertico.
+  │   ;; Hide commands in M-x which do not work in the current mode.
+Vertico │   ;; commands are hidden in normal buffers.
+This setting is useful beyond │   ;; Vertico.
   │   (read-extended-command-predicate #'command-completion-default-include-p)
   │   :init
   │   ;; Add prompt indicator to `completing-read-multiple'.